 Getting Your Ticket

-- Purchase your tickets online and in advance at orlando.halloweenhorrornights.com to save time during your trip and money.
+- Purchase your tickets in advance to save time during your trip.

 Avoiding the Lines

-- Use our FREE Halloween Horror Nights touring plan and resources to get the most out of your night.
+- Use our FREE touring plans and resources to get the most out of your trip.

-- Download the official Universal Orlando Resort mobile application on the App Store or Google Play Store to view wait times for houses at the event.
-You can use the app to easily view which houses have short lines and long lines.
-You can use this information to decide which houses to experience.
+- Download the official Disneyland Resort mobile application on the App Store or Google Play Store to view wait times for attractions in the parks.
+You can use the app to easily view which attractions have short lines and long lines.
+You can use this information to decide which attractions to ride.

 - Try to limit the number of items you bring to the park.
-It can be a hassle to carry a lot of items all night long, and it’s inconvenient when trying to navigate your way around the park and in the houses.
+It can be a hassle to carry a lot of items all day long.
+If needed, consider renting a locker for a fee.

-- Dress comfortably for the night.
+- Dress comfortably for the day.
 Be sure that the shoes you’re wearing provide enough cushion and aren’t tight.

 - Take short breaks at the park.
-Walking and standing all night long can be tiring, so sitting down and stretching can help relieve the discomfort you may have.
-You can choose to take a break at a scare zone so that you’re still immersed in the Halloween Horror Nights experience.
+Walking and standing all day long can be tiring, so sitting down and stretching can help relieve the discomfort you may have.

-- Drink cool beverages throughout the night to stay hydrated.
-You can purchase a Coca-Cola Freestyle cup for unlimited refills of soft drinks or take advantage of free cups of water at any dining location.
+- Drink cool beverages throughout the day to stay hydrated.
+You can take advantage of free cups of water at any dining location.
 Bottled water, however, is an additional charge.

 Have a tip you’d like to share with our readers?
-Submit it to email@example.com with the subject titled “Universal Orlando HHN Tips.”
+Submit it to firstname.lastname@example.org with the subject titled “Disneyland Resort Tips.”